deepanshs/mrsimulator/docs/getting_started.rst

     >>> system_object_1 = SpinSystem.parse_dict_with_units(the_spin_system)

 .. note:: We provide the :meth:`~mrsimulator.SpinSystem.parse_dict_with_units` method
-    because it allows the user to create spin-systems, where the attribute value is a physical quantity, represented as a string with a value and a unit.
+    because it allows the user to create spin systems, where the attribute value is a physical quantity, represented as a string with a value and a unit.
     Physical quantities remove the ambiguity in the units, which is otherwise a source of common confusion within many scientific applications.
 With this said,